cabforum/code-signing/docs/CSBR.md

 ### 5.2.4 Roles requiring separation of duties

-1. The CA MUST enforce rigorous control procedures for the separation of validation duties to ensure that no one person can single-handedly validate and authorize the issuance of an EV Certificate.
+1. The CA MUST enforce rigorous control procedures for the separation of validation duties to ensure that no one person can single-handedly validate and authorize the issuance of an EV Code Signing Certificate.
 The Final Cross-Correlation and Due Diligence steps, as outlined in [Section 3.2.9](#32229-verification-of-approval-of-ev-code-signing-certificate-request-), MAY be performed by one of the persons.
-For example, one Validation Specialist MAY review and verify all the Applicant information and a second Validation Specialist MAY approve issuance of the EV Certificate.
+For example, one Validation Specialist MAY review and verify all the Applicant information and a second Validation Specialist MAY approve issuance of the EV Code Signing Certificate.
 2. Such controls MUST be auditable.

 ## 5.3 Personnel controls